 5 Spectacular Japanese Castles You Have to Visit

 Easily the most famous Japanese castle, Osaka Castle (大阪城) is the beloved symbol of Japan’s third largest city.
-A concrete reconstruction, the original castle burned down in the 17th century and was then destroyed again by lightning a few decades later.
-The third version survived WWII air raids relatively unscathed, and nowadays, it is one of the most visited destinations in Japan.
+A concrete reconstruction, the original castle burned down in the 17th century while the second version was destroyed by lightning a few decades later.
+The third version survived WWII air raids relatively unscathed, and nowadays, it is one of the most visited travel destinations in Japan.
 If visiting in February and March, do not miss the popular plum and cherry blossom displays.
 These are especially enchanting during night time light-ups.

 Modernity Complements History

 In stark contrast to its medieval facade, the interior of Osaka Castle features a modern, interactive museum.

 Nicknamed the “white egret” castle, elegant Himeji Castle (姫路城) is considered to be the finest example of classical Japanese castle construction.
 A massive structure, it is not only the largest Japanese castle, it is also one of Japan’s earliest UNESCO World Heritage sites.
 Between 2010 and 2015, the castle underwent extensive restoration, and when reopened to the public on March 27, 2015, it was widely agreed that the façade of the keep was more stunning than ever.
 With Himeji just a short train ride from the major cities of Osaka and Kobe, this is one castle no visitor to the Kansai region should miss.
 Actually, Himeji Castle could be considered the one Japanese castle no visitor to Japan should miss.

 3. Kumamoto Castle (熊本城)